-Are we required to approve them?
+Are you required to approve them?
 Must they be semi- annually reviewed?
-May we release them to the public?
-May we destroy them?
+May you release them to the public?
+May you destroy them?
 No. OMA does not require public bodies to approve verbatim recordings of open meetings.
-OMA does not require public bodies to keep verbatim recordings of open meetings, unless the public body is meeting without the physical presence of a quorum during a disaster declaration related to public health concerns.
-5 ILCS 120/7(e).
-OMA does not contain semiannual review Yes.
-Unlike the closed meeting requirement, OMA does not require public bodies to keep verbatim recordings of open meetings, unless the public body is meeting without the physical presence of a quorum during a disaster declaration related to public health concerns.
-5 ILCS 120/7(e).
-If a public body makes verbatim recordings of open meetings, then such recordings are subject to public disclosure pursuant to the Freedom of Information Act.
-5 ILCS 140/.
-Open meeting verbatim recordings made of meetings held without the physical presence of a quorum of a public body during a disaster declaration related to public health concerns may be destroyed after 18 months if prerequisites are met.
-(See Closed Meeting Verbatim Recordings subhead, below).
-[P]ublic bodies holding open meetings under this subsection (e) must also keep a verbatim record of all their meetings in the form of an audio or video recording.
-Verbatim records made under this paragraph (9) shall be made available to the public under, and are otherwise subject to, the provisions of Section 2.06.
-5 ILCS 120/7(e)(9).
-In all other cases, if a public body would like to destroy open meeting verbatim recordings, then it must comply with the LRA and work with its ı UJ.
+No. Unlike the closed meeting requirement, OMA does not require public bodies to keep verbatim recordings of open meetings.
+OMA does not contain semi- annual review requirements for open meeting verbatim recordings.
+Yes.
+Unlike the closed meeting requirement, OMA does not require public bodies to keep verbatim recordings of open meetings.
+If a public body makes verbatim recordings of open meetings, then such recordings are subject to public disclosure pursuant to the Freedom of Information Act (5 ILCS 140/).
+Possibly.
+If a public body would like to destroy open meeting verbatim recordings, then it must comply with the LRA and work with its Local Records Commission.